-committee, led by Elders and community Child, family & led
+Child, family &

-leaders from each community, provides strong leadership and meets weekly to direct Ampe-kenhe Ahelhe.
+Ingkerrekele Arntarnte-areme governance committee, led by Elders and community leaders from each community, provides strong leadership and meets weekly to direct Ampe-kenhe Ahelhe.
 Each community has defined leadership aligned with First Nations governance.
 Over the period, there was increased engagement of young people in governance.
 Further need to strengthen placebased, community level and daily governance.